Mac,Tupper,Angus,Garfie & Dewar

 A Volunteer with a Rescue told me if I would apply to adopt a dog that had already had one TPLO Surgery,the Rescue (meaning the Public) would foot the Bill if a 2nd TPLO was needed.

-That is a fake forever home.
+I would call that a fake forever adoptive home.